Make-School-Courses/BEW-2.1-Advanced-Web-Patterns/README.md

 To pass the course, students will have

-1. Completed the spec project
+1. Completed the required features of the spec project.
-1. Completed 100% of baseline challenges
+1. Completed 100% of baseline challenges.